-The College utilizes the Barnard website and emergency information line (212-854-1002) for communication such as closures or schedule changes that impact the majority of the campus community.
+The College utilizes the Barnard website for communication such as closures or schedule changes that impact the majority of the campus community.
 Email communication may be used for important messages to all or portions of the College campus community when a situation does not meet the threshold of a significant emergency.
 Community alerts, such as information about recent crime prevention reminders or notifications about unsolved crimes relevant to campus safety, are also shared on the Community Safety page of the Barnard website https://barnard.edu/cares/crime-alerts.